The Simpsons 12 Predictions for 2025 Are Insane

 The question isn’t whether The Simpsons will keep predicting the future.
 The question is whether we’ll pay attention to their warnings before those predictions come true.
 Based on our track record?
 I’m not optimistic.

-Let’s just hope they don’t predict an alien invasion anytime soon.
-I’m definitely not ready for that level of weirdness to become real.
+Let’s just hope their alien invasion prediction doesn’t come true anytime soon.
+I’m definitely not ready for that level of truthiness to become real.

 Leave a Comment